jonamsalem/GOCoverage/README.md

 # Go-Coverage

 This GitHub Action performs unit tests, generates a coverage report, and checks if each file's coverage meets the threshold (default is 70%).
-If the coverage does not meet the required threshold, the specific files will be listed under the action logs & an HTML coverage report will be generated as an artifact.
+If the coverage does not meet the required threshold, the specific files will be listed under the action logs & an HTML coverage report will be generated as an artifact which is stored for 2 days.

 ## Usage